ryantran2165/ryantran2165/README.md

 • Software engineer with 3.5 years of professional software development experience
 • Developed 10 software products at EPRI
 • Holds a master's degree in software engineering from San Jose State University
-• Specializes in full-stack and desktop app development and familiar with mobile app development
+• Specializes in full-stack web and familiar with desktop and mobile app development
 • Ranked within the top 0.5% of Kaggle machine learning competitors at the highest

 SKILLS